How to Add a New Circuit Breaker To Your Electrical Breaker Panel?

 ● Pliers

-Installing a New Breaker
+Installing a New Circuit Breaker

 Installing a new circuit breaker is relatively easy, if you’re used to doing some of the work around your home.
 If you’re unsure of how to do it, or don’t have any experience with electricity, the best thing to do is call a company that provides electrical services to do the install.